Synthetically Produced Opioids

-A seemingly insane story started to sweep around the internet a couple of months ago.
-Scientists had, it goes, been able to synthesize opioids from yeast cultures.
+A seemingly insane story started to sweep around the internet a couple of years ago.
+Scientists found a method to synthesize opioids from yeast cultures.

 Think about that for one second – scientists in a lab had been able to artificially produce opioids.
 We’re not talking about scrapping opium poppies, taking the raw opium back to a lab, and producing painkillers.